MadameMinty/scrappy/README.md

 with
 `ensure_future(`

-Tip, you can get the target conversation ID by grepping Hangups logs:
+You can get the target conversation ID by grepping Hangups logs:
 `grep -C 1 'conversation_id' /home/USERNAME/.cache/hangups/log/hangups.log`